br8kpoint/touch-portal-atem/README.md

 # touch-portal-atem
 This is a Touch Portal plugin that will let you control the ATEM mini switcher.
-Right now it only has bi-directional scene switching on the program.
+Right now it only has bi-directional source switching on the program.

 ## Goals: